pyro-kinetics/pyrokinetics/docs/howtos/read_eq_prof.rst

    >>> gk_file = template_dir / "input.cgyro"

-The equilibrium file ``test.geqdsk`` and the kinetics file ``jetto.cdf`` are stored in the template foder and used here as an example.
+The equilibrium file ``test.geqdsk`` and the kinetics file ``jetto.cdf`` are stored in the template folder and used here as an example.
 The gyrokinetic file ``input.cgyro`` is our input file template where we set all the extra flags we need.
 The input parameters related to the geometry and species will be added to this template by ``pyrokinetics``.